yev-ai/demo-post-fixes/README.md

 - Defaults to what a first-time load user would see, fully SSR'd.
 - Stores any UI state preferences and changes in cookies.
 - Uses those cookies server-side to fully SSR the base UI.

+I'm a performance fanatic and am learning a lot about NextJS.
+I've included the less obvious things I think are cool to share in [NEXTJS.md](https://github.com/yev-ai/demo-post-fixes/blob/main/NEXTJS.md)

 ## Template versions